karlramberg/loupe/README.md

 # Loupe

-Loupe is simple set of commands you can run to organize a folder of photographs.
-This includes file naming, refactoring, sorting, and importing.
-Loupe requires no external configuration files to run.
-Filenames hold the metadata used to organize themselves.
+Loupe is a set of commands to organize photographs.
+This includes file naming, sorting, and refactoring.
+Loupe requires no configuration files; filenames hold their own metadata.

-## Naming and folders
+## File names and folder structure

-Loupe names a photograph with four to six pieces of information: the date shot, a number to sequence each date, an optional class, a group, a version, and an optional subversion.
-The date and number form an identifier that ties different versions of an image together.
-Each file is sorted into folders first by class (if present), then group, version, and finally subversion (if present).
+Loupe names photographs with four to six attributes.
+Required attributes are the date shot, a number to sequence each date, a group, and a version.
+Optionally you can give the group a class to organize your groups and you can give your versions subversions to better organize many files.

+The date and sequence number form the identifier that ties different versions of an image together across an archive.
 Dates are formatted YYYYMMDD, the number starts at 1 and is padded to 3 digits for readability.
 If a file orginates from a roll of film, you can name it slightly differently.
 The first digit of the number is replaced with a roll letter (A-Z) and the number after then represents the frame on the roll.

+Photographs are sorted into folders first by class (if present), then group, version, and finally subversion (if present).

 ### Two example filenames

-`20241201-007_granite_master.tif` would be the name for the master tif file of the 7th photograph taken on December 1st, 2024, grouped into granite.
+`20241201-007_granite_master.tif` would be the name for the master tif file of the 7th photograph taken on December 1st, 2024, grouped into "granite".
 It would reside in the folder `photographs/granite/masters/`.

-`20270630-B28_trip-berlin_print-8x10.tif` would be the name for the print-ready file, sized to 8x10" of the 28th frame on the 2nd roll started on June 30th, 2027, on a trip to Berlin.
+`20270630-B28_trip-berlin2023_print-8x10.tif` would be the name for the print-ready file, sized to 8x10" of the 28th frame on the 2nd roll started on June 30th, 2027, on a trip to Berlin.
 It would reside in the folder `photographs/trips/berlin2023/prints/8x10/`.

 ### An example folder